|9-117.100||Transfer of Funds From the Seized Asset Deposit Fund to the Assets Forfeiture Fund|

 In the case of a judgment after trial or upon summary judgment, there is an automatic stay of execution of the judgment of 10 working days.
 If the United States Attorney's Office indicates that no motions or requests for additional stays have been filed, then the forfeited cash will be transferred to the Assets Forfeiture Fund on the eleventh working day following a summary judgment or a judgment after trial.

-Notwithstanding the legal availability of the Assets Forfeiture Fund for EAJA awards, see the Criminal Resource Manual at 2273, the Department limits by policy the cases in which Fund monies may be used for such awards.
+Notwithstanding the legal availability of the Assets Forfeiture Fund for EAJA awards, the Department limits by policy the cases in which Fund monies may be used for such awards.
 The Congress enacted the EAJA for specific public policy reasons.
 It would be inappropriate for the Fund to be used in a manner that completely ignored or negated the public policy basis for the EAJA.
 In an attempt to balance the competing interests involved, the following three tier policy is established:

-- The Asset Forfeiture and Money Laundering Section (AFMLS), Criminal Division, is involved in planning a specific case or program initiative and the participating agency was executing the planned initiative in good faith;
+- The Money Laundering and Asset Recovery Section (MLARS), Criminal Division, is involved in planning a specific case or program initiative and the participating agency was executing the planned initiative in good faith;

 - The Federal participants were executing their responsibilities in consonance with current law and Department policy but the court creates a novel reason or basis for overturning a case that could not be anticipated;